KyaDLFiles/kyadlfiles.github.io/templates/cheats/!index.md

 ### Note about legacy PCSX2 versions
 Older PCSX2 versions don't have a cheat management system.
 The cheats can still work on them, but you need to manually edit the .pnach file.
-All the lines with square brackets and the *author* lines have to be removed, and unwanted cheats have to be removed from the file (cheats have to be manually added and removed when needed) (You can use *//* to mark a line as a comment, so the emulator will ignore it).
+All the lines with square brackets and the *author* lines have to be removed, and unwanted cheats have to be removed from the file (cheats have to be manually added and removed when needed) (you can use *//* to mark a line as a comment, so the emulator will ignore it).

 ## Console
 The console cheats are designed for ?[Cheat Device for PS2](https://github.com/israpps/CheatDevicePS2), which requires a mod (soft or hard) to run homebrews.